OpenSILEX/phis-docs-community/docs/installation.md

 Once sensors have been added to the information system, you can characterize them extensively by selecting the <span class="btn btn-success">Characterize Sensors</span> button at the top-left side of the `Sensors` menu.

+Not all sensors can be characterized through the `Characterize sensors` menu, but only cameras (all camera types : RGB, multispectral, etc.), spectrometers and LiDAR.

 The `Characterize Sensors` button leads to two sequential menus : in the first one you select the sensor (already integrated in the information system) you want to characterize, in the second one you characterize it.

-One selects the sensor to characterize using its type and its URI (or Alias) :
+One selects the sensor that need to be characterized providing two pieces of information :

 - Type
-- URI

-Not all sensors can be characterized through the `Characterize sensors` menu, but only cameras (all camera types : RGB, multispectral, etc.), spectrometers and LiDAR.
+- URI (will be changed to Alias in a future version of PHIS)

 #### Cameras

+Camera characteristics common to all cameras are :

+`Height (pixels)`.

+`width (pixels)`.

+`Pixel Size (µm)`.

+The camera types "camera", "hemispherical camera" and "hyperspectral camera" require only those fields to be informed.

+In the case of the types "RGB camera" and "TIR camera", additionnal `Lens` fields need to be informed :

+`Label`.

+`Brand`.

+`Person In Charge`.

+`In Service Date`.

+`Focal length (mm)`.

+`Aperture (f-number)`. ratio of the camera lens' focal length to the diameter of the entrance pupil.

+When it comes to multispectral cameras, in addition to the common "height", "width" and "pixel size" fields, one has to provide for each band of spectral discrimination information on :

+`Wavelength (nm)`.

+`Focal Length (nm)`.

+`Attenuator Filter`.

+Up to 6 distinct bands of spectral discrimination can be informed in the form, each column matching a specific band and each row a different characteristic.
+Not all column have to be filled up (if the camera captures 4 distinct bands, just inform the first 4 columns).

 #### Spectrometers

+When selecting the sensor type "Spectrometer", the following characteristics need to be filled up :

+`Half Field Of View (°)`.

+`Minimum Wavelength (nm)`.

+`Maximum Wavelength (nm)`.

+`Spectral Sampling Interval`.

 #### LiDAR

+When selecting a LiDAR, the following characteristics need to be filled up :

+`Wavelength (nm)`.

+`Scanning Angular Range (°)`.

+`Scanning Angular Range (°)`.

+`Scanning Angular Resolution (°)`.

+`Spot width (°)`.

+`Spot height (°)`.

 ## Vectors